lutskanu/cutwise-docs/_projects/2019-07-21-workshop-description.md

       <li style="list-style-type: circle">allows to win leadership with <b>hi-tech product innovation</b>.</li>
     </ol>
 </ol>

+---

+<video style="width:75%" autoplay loop muted playsinline src="https://files-cdn.cutwise.com/workshop/Triangular-proximity-2019-05-14_for-presentation3_1.mp4"></video>

+Communication in a diamond shop may start with a dynamic chart, similar to the one presented here.
+Consumer sees that diamond can be beautiful in different ways and can make different types of impressions.
+Salesperson clarifies the role of the lighting and follows the consumer's preferred left- or right- brain side language to select the most personality-matching diamond option.

+---

 **Why the technologies and the course are needed** _There are unaddressed opportunities in the diamond market.
 New technologies withdraw the existing obstacles._